 In addition, people that don’t want to say out loud what happened to them can simply indicate on paper if an experience applies to them and several service users have reported to me that seeing a questionnaire made them realise that their experiences were significant, must be common and that it wasn’t just them that this had happened to.

 The importance of training and support for practitioners

-A recent and excellent blog by Dez Holmes for the Early Intervention Foundation, caused me to reflect.
+Reading this blog which critiques the idea of screening for ACEs, caused me to reflect.
 Particularly on comments about the level of training and experience professionals who speak with children and adults about painful issues should have.